Sleeping in Airports

 7 things to do on a layover at Sydney Airport

 A long layover doesn’t mean you have to stay put, bored and frustrated, wandering around aimlessly while you await that next flight.
-Instead, make the most of your time with these 7 things to do on a layover at Sydney Airport.
+Instead, make the most of your time with these seven things to do on a layover at Sydney Airport.

 1. Enjoy a meal